Persian carpet: Sasanian Empire

-The advent of Islam and the Caliphates: 651–1258
+Advent of Islam and the Caliphates

 The Muslim conquest of Persia led to the end of the Sasanian Empire in 651 and the eventual decline of the Zoroastrian religion in Persia.
 Persia became a part of the Islamic world, ruled by Muslim Caliphates.

 Arabian geographers and historians visiting Persia provide, for the first time, references to the use of carpets on the floor.
 The unknown author of the Hudud al-'Alam states that rugs were woven in Fārs.
 100 years later, Al-Muqaddasi refers to carpets in the Qaināt.
 Yaqut al-Hamawi tells us that carpets were woven in Azerbaijān in the thirteenth century.
 The great Arabian traveller Ibn Battuta mentions that a green rug was spread before him when he visited the winter quarter of the Bakhthiari atabeg in Idhej.
 These references indicate that carpet weaving in Persia under the Caliphate was a tribal or rural industry.

 The rule of the Caliphs over Persia ended when the Abbasid Caliphate was overthrown in the Siege of Baghdad (1258) by the Mongol Empire under Hulagu Khan.
 The Abbasid line of rulers recentered themselves in the Mamluk capital of Cairo in 1261.
 Though lacking in political power, the dynasty continued to claim authority in religious matters until after the Ottoman conquest of Egypt (1517).
 Under the Mamluk dynasty in Cairo, large carpets known as "Mamluk carpets" were produced.

-Seljuq invasion and Turko-Persian tradition: 1040–1118
+Seljuq invasion and Turko-Persian tradition

 Beginning at latest with the Seljuq invasions of Anatolia and northwestern Persia, a distinct Turko-Persian tradition emerged.
 Fragments of woven carpets were found in the Alâeddin Mosque in the Turkish town of Konya and the Eşrefoğlu Mosque in Beyşehir, and were dated to the Anatolian Seljuq Period (1243–1302).
 More fragments were found in Fostat, today a suburb of the city of Cairo.
-These fragments at least give us an idea how Seluq carpets may have looked.
+These fragments at least give us an idea how Seljuq carpets may have looked.
 The Egyptian findings also provide evidence for export trade.
 If, and how, these carpets influenced Persian carpet weaving, remains unknown, as no distinct Persian carpets are known to exist from this period, or we are unable to identify them.
-It was assumed by Western scholars that the Sejuqs may have introduced at least new design traditions, if not the craft of pile weaving itself, to Persia, where skilled artisans and craftsmen might have integrated new ideas into their old traditions.
+It was assumed by Western scholars that the Seljuqs may have introduced at least new design traditions, if not the craft of pile weaving itself, to Persia, where skilled artisans and craftsmen might have integrated new ideas into their old traditions.